Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Frank Batliwalla, Percio Gulko, Max Brenner, Peter Gregersen for asking about differences between genes selected by fold-change and those by $t$-test, which provided the initial incentive for writing this review, Joy Yan, Sophia Yancopoulos for discussion on volcano plots and allowing me to use the CLL data, Yaning Yang, Xing Hua for collaboration on software development.
+I would like to thank Frank Batliwalla, Percio Gulko, Max Brenner, Peter Gregersen for asking about differences between genes selected by fold-change and those by $t$-test, which provided the initial incentive for writing this review, Joy Yan, Sophia Yancopoulos for discussion on volcano plots and allowing me to use the CLL data, Yaning Yang, Xing Hua for collaboration on software development, and Michaela Oswald for reading a draft of the paper.